jojProgramming/jojProgramming/README.md

 Student.
 Designer.
 Developer.

-Studying Computer Science in the UK.
-I've been involved in Web Design, Graphic Design for Print, and Photography.
+Studying Computer Science in the UK, having learnt the basics of Web Design, Application Development, Graphic Design for Print, and Photography.
-Visit jojprogramming.github.io !